TianlongJia/deep_pollutant/README.md

 ## Dataset

-"TUD-IPB" dataset is a new labelled dataset for detecting the interaction between microparticles and biomass in biological wastewater treatment process.
+The TUD-IPB dataset is a new labelled dataset for detecting the interaction between microparticles and biomass in biological wastewater treatment process.
 This dataset and further details can be found in:

 ```bash
   https://doi.org/10.5281/zenodo.13374998